 True Religious Liberty.

-It seems for Judge Roy Moore, these statements and amendments do not meet his criteria of good governance and what our public officials should represent.
+For Judge Roy Moore, these statements and amendments do not meet his criteria of good governance.

-But his own attacks on public officials like Keith Ellison, stating that Ellison should not serve in Congress because of his faith as a Muslim, contradict Moore’s own notions of religious liberty.
-They directly go against his own argument for allowing individuals to live out their faith in whatever way they see fit, showing that Roy Moore is no more an advocate for religious liberty as a practicing atheist.
+His own attacks on public officials like Keith Ellison, stating that Ellison should not serve in Congress because of his faith as a Muslim, contradict Moore’s own notions of religious liberty.
+They directly go against his own argument for allowing individuals to live out their faith in whatever way they see fit, showing that Roy Moore is no more an advocate for religious liberty than the leader of a theocratic state.

 Religious Liberty Or Christian Theocracy?

-Roy Moore is truly a crusader fighting for the religious rights of every American so they can live out their lives as God and our founding fathers intended, so long as those individuals are members of the Christian faith.
+Roy Moore is truly a crusader, fighting for the religious rights of every American.
+He hopes they can live out their lives as God and our founding fathers intended, so long as those individuals are members of the Christian faith.